srisivan/creative-writings/travelogue_tirupati.md

 A lady, in particular nearly pushed me off.
 I felt very bad about the people present there.
 I did not take good look at the god, for the push behind me was irresistible.
-My sister being only 6 years old couldn't see the image of the god properly.
+My sister being young couldn't see the image of the god properly.
 So, my mother lifted her up for her to see.
 But the lady at the entrance told that _you must not lift kids up._